 8 Of The Best Surfing Spots On The Sunshine Coast

-Epic sets and pumping southeast-facing beaches pull world-class surfers to the Sunshine Coast year 'round.
+Epic sand bottom points and blue water A-frames pull world-class surfers to the Sunshine Coast year 'round.
 And that's even before the annual Noosa Festival Of Surfing kicks off and lures in crowds of thousands.

 Globally recognised as a 'World Surfing Reserve', there's good reason why you're looking for the best surfing spots in the Sunshine Coast/Gubbi Gubbi Country.